marceloschreiber/marcelofernandes.dev/content/today-I-learned/big-files-wc-head-tail-cat/index.md

 Luckly for me one of my tasks was to generate an **even bigger** file by combining some already large XML files. 😃

-These were the original files:
+These were the format of the original files:

 ```xml
 <!-- file1.xml -->